urvashigoyal803/Freshers-Namecards/README.md

 - Include your image in the images directory (you'll find this is the public folder) of the cloned repository (Image size should not exceed 1 MB)
 - Inside the utils folder, you'll find a file named `contributers.js` , which contains a CONTRIBUTERS array consisting of 2 sample templates.
 Copy the first template and add it to the end of the array after filling in your details (Don't forget to link your github profile).
-- You DO NOT have to change any of the pre-existing files or code, you just need to add your details at the end of the array
+- You DO NOT have to change any of the pre-existing files or code, you just need to add your details at the end of the array.